-- 1.1 This report presents a draft of the refreshed Derby Plan 2013-2015 for review and comment. - 1.2 The Derby Plan (formerly the Sustainable Community Strategy) sets the Partnership vision and outcomes for the whole city.
-The Council Plan will support this by describing the Council's contribution to the outcomes as it is refreshed over the coming months.
+- 1.1 This report presents the refreshed Derby Plan 2013-2015 for review by the Health and Wellbeing Board. - 1.2 The Derby Plan (formerly the Sustainable Community Strategy) sets the Partnership vision and outcomes for the whole city.

 RECOMMENDATION